Hero Background

-Understanding DFARS 7012 Flow Down Requirements
+Understanding DFARS 7012 Flow-Down Requirements

 Navigating the intricate landscape of government contracting means understanding its ever-evolving regulations.
-Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7012, commonly called DFARS 7012, serves as the foundation for security and cybersecurity requirements for companies in the Defense Industrial Base (DIB).
-In this blog, you will learn about crucial flow-down requirements of that clause crafted to bolster cybersecurity and the protection of sensitive information throughout a prime contractor’s multi-tiered network of suppliers and other subcontractors.
-To grasp the real-world implications for your organization, we’ll unpack DFARS 7012 and its overarching goals.
+Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7012, commonly called DFARS 252.204-7012 or simply DFARS 7012, serves as the foundation for security and cybersecurity requirements for companies in the Defense Industrial Base (DIB).

 What Is DFARS 7012?

-In many respects, DFARS 7012 and the forthcoming DFARS clause 252.204-7021 (DFARS 7021) that will implement the Cybersecurity Maturity Model Certification (CMMC) framework are similar in their overall goal of ensuring that DIB companies are DFARS compliant and adequately protect CUI from threat actors and cyber-attacks.
-However, there are several key differences regarding the specificity of scope, contractual requirements, and most notably, compliance attestation.
-DFARS 7021, via CMMC, will require most DIB contractors to undergo an assessment performed by an accredited third party.
-Following the CMMC assessment, contractors receive accreditation at one of three maturity levels.
-DFARS 7012, however, requires only a self-attestation against the 110 controls defined within National Institute of Standards and Technology Special Publication 800-171 (NIST SP 800-171) be completed by a contractor.
+DFARS 252.204-7012, however, requires only that a contractor complete a self-attestation against the 110 controls defined within National Institute of Standards and Technology Special Publication 800-171 (NIST SP 800-171).
 Following contract award, the contractor must provide evidence that they – and all of their subcontractors – have fulfilled the NIST SP 800-171 controls or have a concrete plan to do so.

 What Are Flow Down Requirements and Who Is Subjected to Them?